Ruling out light axions: the writing is on the wall: Axion field evolution

-and the first correction to the stationary solution (\ref{Eq:Ch1-StaticSol}) is exponentially suppressed when the number of e-folds exceeds $8\pi^2 (\fpq/H_\text{infl})^2$.
+and the first correction to the stationary solution (\ref{Eq:Ch1-StaticSol}) is exponentially suppressed when the number of e-folds exceeds $8\pi^2 (\fpq/\Hinfl)^2$.
 Thus, the smaller the inflationary scale, the longer it takes to reach the stationary state.

-Assuming the potential admits slow-roll and is negligible, the solution for the fluctuation field can be written as a Gaussian wrapped around the compact field region:
+Assuming the potential admits slow-roll, the solution for the fluctuation field can be written as a Gaussian wrapped around the compact field region:

 with $\vartheta$ the Jacobi theta function and $\theta=\chi/\fpq$.
 Physically, two effects are competing here.
-On the one hand, each mode leaving the horizon gives the distribution a kick on the order $H_\text{infl}/2\pi$, widening the distribution.
-On the other hand, the potential causes the average to concentrate near the vacuum states $V(\chi)=0$.
-It is worth noting that this concentration near the potential minima will lead to the appearance of a statistical bias in the population of the states and hence it is clear that our scenario only works when the axion develops a potential {\it during} inflation, i.e. the universe supercools below $\Lambda_\text{QCD}$.
+On the one hand, each mode leaving the horizon gives the distribution a kick of ${\cal O}(H_\text{infl}/2\pi)$, thus widening the distribution.
+On the other hand, the potential causes the average to concentrate around the vacuum states $V(\chi)=0$.
+This concentration near the potential minima will lead to the appearance of a statistical bias in the population of the states, hence it is clear that our scenario only works when the axion develops a potential {\it during} inflation.